Azure-Samples/azure-cosmos-db-cassandra-golang-getting-started/README.md

 ### Use the X509 certificate

 1. Download the Baltimore CyberTrust Root certificate locally from [https://cacert.omniroot.com/bc2025.crt](https://cacert.omniroot.com/bc2025.crt).
-Rename the file using the file extension `.cer`.

-   The certificate has serial number `02:00:00:b9` and SHA1 fingerprint `d4🇩🇪20:d0:5e:66:fc:53:fe:1a:50:88:2c:78:db:28:52:ca:e4:74`.

-2. Change the `<path/to/cert.pem>` in `cassandra.go` to point to your new certificate.

-3. Save `cassandra.go`.

-> If you experience a certificate related error in the later steps and are running on a Windows machine, ensure that you have followed the process for properly converting a .crt file into the Microsoft .cer format below.
+> If you are using a Windows machine, ensure that you have followed the process for properly converting a .crt file into the Microsoft .cer format below.
+Double-click on the .crt file to open it into the certificate display.
->
-> Double-click on the .crt file to open it into the certificate display.
 >
 > Click `Copy to File`.
 >